 Catalinbread Echorec Delay

 The Catalinbread Echorec is based around the legendary Binson Echorec.
-This is an arcane tube echo which incorporates 4 playback heads and a spinning magnetic drum as its recording medium.
+This is an arcane tube echo that incorporates 4 playback heads and a spinning magnetic drum as its recording medium.

 The Binson is probably most famously known for Pink Floyd’s use of the unit.
 It has long captivated musicians for both its rhythmic and ambient characteristics.

-We managed to include all the features of the original (and then some) while still keeping it in a small standard pedal sized enclosure.
+We managed to include all the features of the original.
+Also we still kept it in a small standard pedal sized enclosure.

 The Catalinbread Echorec has 12 programs which allow for all combinations of the 4 delay heads, something which the original was never capable.